wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    The pubring.kbx file is the "Key Ring" file.
 See <a target="_blank" href="https://kb.iu.edu/d/awiu">https://kb.iu.edu/d/awiu</a> about keyring management commands.

    ## Optional Yubiky using GPGTools Suite

+   If your laptop's USB has been locked down, skip this and move on to <a href="#GenerateKey">generate a key</a>.

    <a target="_blank" href="https://www.yubico.com/product/yubikey-5-nfc/"><img align="right" alt="git-siging-yubikey-100x100.jpg" width="100" src="https://user-images.githubusercontent.com/300046/75632026-faa4a300-5bc5-11ea-8471-60b6ef9981f6.jpg"></a>
    Instead of storing private keys on a laptop's hard drive (where they can be hacked by any program running on the computer), <a target="_blank" href="https://medium.com/@ahawkins/securing-my-digital-life-gpg-yubikey-ssh-on-macos-5f115cb01266">security-concious people</a> store their private keys in a separate physical <a target="_blank" href="https://en.wikipedia.org/wiki/OpenPGP_card">smartcard (OpenGPG card)</a> such as a <a target="_blank" href="https://www.yubico.com/quiz/">Yubikey device (one of several)</a>.

    PROTIP: If you lose your physical dongle, you'll need to re-generate all keys.

+   Keys written to a card can only be used in combination with a PIN code, so even if a YubiKey is stolen, a thief would not be able to authenticate directly.

+   Each YubiKey has its own unique cardno.

 1. Install the <a target="_blank" href="https://gpgtools.org/">GPG Suite</a> (UI app) as a <a target="_blank" href="https://formulae.brew.sh/cask/gpg-suite">Homebrew formula</a>: